toughpixels/asher/content/home/writings.md

     ]
 +++

 My writing has appeared in places like The New Yorker, McSweeney’s, and the Chicago RedEye.
-Here's some I'm proud of:
+Here's a taste: